 New York Seminar

 The Irish Funds New York Investment Seminar will take place on Friday, 10 March 2017.
-More details to follow as we finalise arrangements.
+See agenda, speaker and venue details below.

 Global trends affecting the asset management industry

 - Shundrawn Thomas, Northern Trust

 Senior product experts will debate trends, threats and the opportunities facing globally oriented cross border UCITS and AIF managers.
 Deliberations to include Active vs. Passive, Marketing Restrictions, LATAM and NSCC.

 - Joe LaRocque, Legg Mason

 - Michelle Abrego, Citywire

 What projects you should be considering and how soon will they no longer be relevant?
 Deliberations to include Blockchain, Relevant Data vs. Big Data and the Rise of Robo & D2C in Europe

 Anna Irrera, Reuters

 - David Dalton, Deloitte